 There are a variety of reasons why Illinois is such a popular destination for engineering students.
 For one, the state is home to a large number of engineering firms.

-According to the Bureau of Labor Statistic, there are more than 12,600 civil engineers employed in the state of Illinois.
-Additionally, Illinois has a number of top-ranked engineering schools, including the Illinois Institute of Technology and Northwestern University.
+According to the Bureau of Labor Statistics, there are more than 13,040 civil engineers employed in the state of Illinois.
+Additionally, Illinois has several top-ranked engineering schools, including the Illinois Institute of Technology and Northwestern University.

 Finally, the state’s central location makes it easy for students to find internships and jobs with companies located throughout the Midwest.
 With its strong engineering workforce and abundance of job opportunities, it’s no wonder that Illinois is such a popular destination for engineering students.

 Students can also find master’s degree programs online and bootcamps to further their engineering capabilities.
 Some of the most popular subdiscipline options include electrical engineering, mechanical engineering, and civil engineering.

 Let’s discuss some of the most popular graduate degree programs for engineers in Illinois and highlight the various concentrations and specializations.

 Engineer Master’s Programs in Illinois

 With its central location and world-class research institutions, Illinois is an excellent place to pursue a Master’s in engineering.

 The state is home to several excellent programs that cater to engineers with and without real-world experience.